wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-3!

+-   !begin-bullet!
--   Avoid blanket import for lifecycle package for compatibility with upcoming rlang.
+    Avoid blanket import for lifecycle package for compatibility with upcoming rlang.
+    !end-bullet!
+-   !begin-bullet!
--   Establish compatibility with development version of testthat (#101,
+    Establish compatibility with development version of testthat (#101,
     @lionel-).
+    !end-bullet!

 !end-bullets-3!